awsdocs/amazon-route53-docs/doc_source/DomainNameFormat.md

 ## Using an Asterisk \(\*\) in the Names of Hosted Zones and Records<a name="domain-name-format-asterisk"></a>

-You can create hosted zones that include \* in the name\.
-Note the following:
+You can create hosted zones and records that include \* in the name\.

+**Hosted Zones**

 + You can't include an \* in the leftmost label in a domain name\.
 For example, \*\.example\.com is not allowed\.

 + If you include \* in other positions, DNS treats it as an \* character \(ASCII 42\), not as a wildcard\.

-You can also create records that include \* in the name\.
+**Records**

 DNS treats the \* character either as a wildcard or as the \* character \(ASCII 42\), depending on where it appears in the name\.
-Note the following restrictions on using \* as a wildcard in the name of records:
+Note the following restrictions on using \* as a wildcard in the name of a record:

-+ The \* must replace the leftmost label in a domain name, for example, \*\.example\.com\.
-It can't replace any of the middle labels, for example, marketing\.\*\.example\.com\.
++ The \* must replace the leftmost label in a domain name, for example, \*\.example\.com or \*\.acme\.example\.com\.
+If you include \* in any other position, such as prod\.\*\.example\.com, DNS treats it as an \* character \(ASCII 42\), not as a wildcard\.

 + The \* must replace the entire label\.
 For example, you can't specify \*prod\.example\.com or prod\*\.example\.com\.

++ Specific domain names take precedence\.
+For example, if you create records for \*\.example\.com and acme\.example\.com, Route 53 always responds to DNS queries for acme\.example\.com with the values in the acme\.example\.com record\.

++ The \* applies to DNS queries for the subdomain level that includes the asterisk, and all the subdomains of that subdomain\.
+For example, if you create a record named \*\.example\.com, Route 53 uses the values in that record to respond to DNS queries for apex\.example\.com, acme\.apex\.example\.com, and pinnacle\.acme\.apex\.example\.com \(if there are no records that have those names\)\.

+  If you create a record named \*\.example\.com and there's no example\.com record, Route 53 responds to DNS queries for example\.com with `NXDOMAIN` \(non\-existent domain\)\.

++ You can configure Route 53 to return the same response to DNS queries both for all subdomains at the same level and for the domain name\.
+For example, you can configure Route 53 to respond to DNS queries such as apex\.example\.com and acme\.example\.com using the example\.com record\.
+Perform the following steps:

+  1. Create a record for the domain, such as example\.com\.

+  1. Create an alias record for the subdomain, such as \*\.example\.com\.
+Specify the record that you created in step 1 as the target for the alias record\.

 + You can't use the \* as a wildcard for records that have a type of NS\.

-For records, if you include \* in any position other than the leftmost label in a domain name, DNS treats it as an \* character \(ASCII 42\), not as a wildcard\.

 ## Formatting Internationalized Domain Names<a name="domain-name-format-idns"></a>